eatcha-wikimedia/FVCBot/README.md

 From Eatcha:
-This script is derived from the source code of fpcBot https://github.com/Zitrax/fpcBot  which was originally written by Daniel78 at commons.wikimedia.org or Zitrax on GitHub.
+This script is derived from the source code of [fpcBot](https://github.com/Zitrax/fpcBot) which was originally written by Daniel78 at commons.wikimedia.org / Zitrax on GitHub.

-Its user page is at https://commons.wikimedia.org/wiki/User:FVCBot

-Bot's recent edits can be found at https://commons.wikimedia.org/wiki/Special:Contributions/FVCBot
+Bot's recent edits can be found at [Special:Contributions/FVCBot](https://commons.wikimedia.org/wiki/Special:Contributions/FVCBot)

 This bot runs in 3 shifts 5:00, 13:00, 21:00 UTC  , the cronjob looks like the following.
 0 5,13,21 * * * jsub -once python3 fvc.py -park -close -auto

 ### Emergency bot shutoff button, can be used by wikimedia commons Administrators only